Retargeting campaigns are one of the most effective ways to harness the website traffic you already get to your real estate website.

 Since the average costs per click on Facebook for real estate are $1.81, you would pay $11.52 per lead instead of $16.29 when using normal ads.

-To be really fair and unbiased, we would also need to factor in the costs you need to generate traffic for your real estate website.
+To be fair and unbiased, we also need to factor in the costs you need to generate traffic for your real estate website.

 Because, if you remember, without enough website traffic, the retargeting wouldn’t work.

-One of such providers is the real estate software suite Chime for real estate which I just recently reviewed in this article.
+One such provider is the real estate software suite Chime for real estate, which I just recently reviewed in this article.